About

 Fast-forward to the pandemic.

-Overweight, flirting with triple-digit kilos, and freshly humbled by a painfully short bike ride with my boss, I decided to try again.
 Slowly.
 Properly.
-With help.
 Thanks to physiotherapy, patience, and a lot of hard work, I went after the goal I’d buried years earlier.

 Sub-3 marathon.